Petroleum industry in Iran: Khatami era

 Early in the first administration of President Mohammad Khatami, in office 1997–2005, the government paid special attention to developing Iran's oil and gas industry.
 Oil was defined as inter-generational capital and an indispensable foundation of economic development.
 Thus, between 1997 and 2004 Iran invested more than US$40 billion in expanding the capacity of existing oil fields and discovering and exploring new fields and deposits.
 These projects were financed either in the form of joint investments with foreign companies or domestic contractors or through direct investment by the NIOC.

 In accordance with the law, foreign investment in oil discovery was possible only in the form of buyback agreements under which the NIOC was required to reimburse expenses and retain complete ownership of an oil field.
 Marketing of crude oil to potential buyers was managed by the NIOC and by a government enterprise called Nicoo.
 Nicoo marketed Iranian oil to Africa, and the NIOC marketed to Asia and Europe.
-According to IHS CERA estimate, Iran's oil revenue will increase by a third to USD 100 billion in 2011 even though Iran is under an extended period of U.S. sanctions.
+According to IHS CERA estimate, Iran's oil revenue will increase by a third to US$100 billion in 2011 even though Iran is under an extended period of U.S. sanctions.